rostools/github-intro/README.md

 GitHub is increasingly used as a platform for collaborating and sharing research projects, not only for code but for documents.
-This workshop aims to introduce participants to the basics of using GitHub for collaboration and version control.
-The workshop is designed for participants who have little to no experience with Git and GitHub.
+This workshop aims to introduce learner to the basics of using GitHub for managing files and tracking changes to those files (version control).
+The workshop is designed for learner who have little to no experience with Git and GitHub.

-This repository mainly contains the workshop material that both the participants and instructors use during the workshop.
+This repository mainly contains the workshop material that both the learner and instructors use during the workshop.
 It also includes files that support building the website as well as configurations and documents for contributors.

 For more detail on the workshop itself, check out the [welcome page](https://github-intro.rostools.org).